-In the years since their 2013 founding, Lob’s food and community culture has expanded beyond the long table in Avidar’s apartment to the modern, spacious kitchen at the heart of their current office and even to Michelin-starred restaurants.
+In the years since its 2013 founding, Lob’s food and community culture has expanded beyond the long table in Avidar’s apartment to the modern, spacious kitchen at the heart of the current office and even to Michelin-starred restaurants.

 With these shared community traditions, the company has also introduced a celebration of annual work anniversaries called “Lobiversaries.”

 “For my three-year Lobiversary, I got to go to Benu, a three-Michelin star restaurant here in San Francisco,” Stephen Vais said.
 “We had close to twenty dishes.
 I had jellyfish for the first time and this extremely memorable abalone and rice dish.
 A bucket-list experience for sure.”

 This wasn’t the first Lobiversary that Vais, a senior strategic account executive, had celebrated with food.
 For his first anniversary working at Lob, Vais received a pizza oven following a roast from his team that paired memories of his accomplishments with a collection of sometimes-embarrassing photos.

 “My love of cooking was one of the first ways that I connected with my team members,” Vais said.
 “My colleague on the sales team, Larry, and I both enjoy making pizza, and he recommended it.”

 For Avidar, the Lobiversary celebrations began as a way to honor the commitment and investment employees gave to the company.